Distribution of seismic scatterers in the San Jacinto Fault Zone, southeast of Anza, California, based on passive matrix imaging: Acknowledgments

 \section{Acknowledgments}

 We acknowledge support from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No 742335, F-IMAGE and grant agreement No. 819261, REMINISCENCE).
 YBZ acknowledges support from the Department of Energy (Award DE‐SC0016520).
-The study was funded primarily by LABEX WIFI (Laboratory of Excellence within the French Program Investments for the Future, ANR-10-LABX-24 and ANR-10-IDEX-0001-02 and by TOTAL R\&D.
+The paper benefited from constructive comments by two anonymous referees and Editor Rebecca Bendick.